scmschmidt/trento_checks_for_supportconfig/README.md

 - `GROUP` allows to select a subset of checks depending on their group.
   The group a check belongs to is defined in the check itself and can be listed with `tcsc wanda checks -d`

-  > :grey_exclamation: Currently an arbitrary grouAn arbitrary grouping of the checks to make it easier to run subsets of them.
+  > :grey_exclamation: Currently an arbitrary group of the checks to make it easier to run subsets of them.
 The available categories depend on the third column of `.valid_checks`. \

 - `CHECK` allows you to select a specific check.